RingBDStack/GraphMoRE/README.md

 ```

 ### Citation
 If you find this repository helpful, please consider citing the following paper.
-We welcome any discussions with [guozh@act.buaa.edu.cn](mailto:guozh@act.buaa.edu.cn).
+We welcome any discussions with [guozh@buaa.edu.cn](mailto:guozh@buaa.edu.cn).

 ```bibtex
 @article{guo2024graphmore,